-4. Honours are awarded only on the aggregate performance to candidates who have successfully completed 60 ECTS, in accordance with the following standard: First Class Honours, 70%; Second Class Honours Grade One, 60%; Second Class Honours Grade Two, 50%; Third Class Honours, 40%
+4. Honours are awarded only on the aggregate performance to candidates who have successfully completed 60 ECTS, in accordance with the following

 Repeat examinations are scheduled in August for those students who failed examinations in modules of Semester 1 or Semester 2 or who otherwise had the School's permission to be absent.
 It is not allowable for students to be absent from the initial examination in a subject without the School's permission.